Attractions and things to do in North Devon and North Cornwall

 One of the country’s longest continuous traffic-free walking and cycling paths, the Tarka Trail stretches for over 32 miles, running from Braunton to Barnstaple, then Instow, Bideford, Great Torrington and on to Meeth.
 It forms part of the overall Devon Coast to Coast route, which eventually links up with Plymouth.
 The Tarka Trail follows the journey of the Tarka the otter in the classic tale written by Henry Williamson.
 If you’re looking for things to do in North Devon, then this has to be on your list!

 This attraction is a must for a great family day out with the kids.
 Prepare to be entertained with hilarious shows which include a hysterical introduction to various breeds of sheep from around the world, the famous sheep racing, horse whispering, sheep shearing, dog and participating duck trials.
-The BIG Sheep has something to entertain any age group and children and adults can burn off excess energy and play safely on a great selection of slides and imaginative soft play climbing areas, tumble towers, mazes & obstacles in our massive indoor play area.
+The BIG Sheep has something to entertain any age group and children and adults can burn off excess energy and play safely on a great selection of slides and imaginative soft play climbing areas, tumble towers, mazes and obstacles in our massive indoor play area.

 Discover the excitement and nostalgia of steam travel with a journey back in time on the Bodmin & Wenford Railway – Cornwall’s only full size railway still operated by steam locomotives.
 Trains operate from Bodmin General – the line’s main station where free car and coach parking is available – to Bodmin Parkway, where connections can be made directly with main line railway services – and Boscarne Junction on the popular Camel Trail.